-- The Director of the Office of Supervised Ministries is the YDS liaison with external CPE programs around the United States and Canada, and offers an opportunity for area CPE supervisors to speak about their programs to interested students in a public forum, usually in the early fall.
+- The Director of the Office of Supervised Ministries is the YDS liaison with CPE programs around the United States and Canada, and offers an opportunity for area CPE supervisors to speak about their programs to interested students in a public forum, usually in the early fall.

 - One unit of CPE, which can be taken during a summer or an academic year, can receive 6 transfer credits and fulfill the supervised ministry requirement for the M.Div. degree.

 - CPE taken for credit at YDS provides the unique experience of the Interprofessional Workshop on Palliative Care at Yale Medical School.
 It brings together students from several professional schools—medicine, social work, nursing, and divinity—to explore how professionals work together in end-of-life care.